 - Inflexibility when trying to communicate with them

-A Self-absorbed parent tends to be inflexible and has zero tolerance for any behavior that is not what they would do in a situation.
+Self-absorbed narcisstic mothers and narcissistic fathers tend to be inflexible and have zero tolerance for any behavior that is not what they would do in a situation.
 They expect their children to be compliant and submissive.
 A self-absorbed parent has no issue with using children as an accessory to show off or for personal gain, even if it means sacrificing their child’s emotional well-being.

 Narcissistic parents’ fear of abandonment will show through their behavior that they expect children to give them attention and praise.
 They constantly need validation from outside sources, especially if it’s coming from someone younger than them or dependent on them.